 Published in many medical journals, he is highly articulate, and knows how to get your attention.
 "Nearly one-quarter of all heart attacks are not recognized when they occur", he tells me.
 They are silent heart attacks, with no pain.
 But they're potentially even more serious than what we commonly recognize as a heart attack - because the unknowing victim has not been warned to examine his or her lifestyle, and to get appropriate medical attention."

-person can exercise, eat well, have low stress, and still have the potential
+A person can exercise, eat well, have low stress, and still have the potential for heart disease.

 Dr. Radwaner: Yes.
 Unfortunately, a lot of people have silent ischemia, a problem with blood flow to the heart muscle.